imjoshin/gatsby-plugin-click-to-react-component/README.md

-# gatsby-plugin-click-to-component
+# gatsby-plugin-click-to-react-component

 Provides drop-in features for [click-to-component](https://github.com/ericclemmons/click-to-component).

 ## Install

-`npm install click-to-react-component gatsby-plugin-click-to-component`
+`npm install click-to-react-component gatsby-plugin-click-to-react-component`

 ## How to use